Fraud Response Plan

 6. Action to be taken

-6.1 On discovery of an attempted, suspected or proven fraud or any kind of financial impropriety, the person who has received the report (see paragraphs 13 to 16) are required to immediately contact the Director of Corporate Support Services.
+6.1 On discovery of an attempted, suspected, or proven fraud or any kind of financial impropriety, the person who has received the report are required to immediately contact the Director of Corporate Support Services.

-The Director of Corporate S u p p o r t Services will immediately notify Internal Audit of the matter.
+6.2 The Director of Corporate Support Services will immediately notify Internal Audit of the matter.

 The Fraud Investigation Officer will be trained in fraud investigation.

-The main purpose of this enquiry is to confirm or repudiate, as far as possible, the suspicions which have arisen.
+The main purpose of this enquiry is to confirm or disprove, as far as possible, the suspicions which have arisen and determine whether a detailed investigation is required.

 The preliminary enquiry should cover:

-- The type of irregularity suspected or realised and the circumstances that led to it e.g. established working procedures not being adhered to, officers completing work that they are not authorised to do, etc;
+- The type of irregularity suspected and the circumstances that led to it e.g. failure to follow established working procedures, officers completing work that they are not authorised to do, etc;

 - The period over which the fraud may have occurred, if known;

-- Names of staff who may be linked with the fraud;
+- The names of staff potentially involved with the fraud;

 - Whether collusion with others is suspected e.g. other employees, persons contracted by the Council, persons who do not have any legitimate business interest with the Council;

-- Names of all officers who have been involved in the investigation so far;
+- The names of all officers who have been involved in the investigation so far;

-- Action taken by individual managers and the individual who reported the suspicion e.g. discussions, explanations sought; and
+- Actions taken by individual managers and the individual who reported the suspicion e.g. discussions, explanations sought; and

 - Any other information or observations that might be useful to the investigation.

-6.3 The outcome of the preliminary enquiry will be communicated in writing to the Chief Executive and Director of Corporate Support Services within 24 hours, where possible, of the initial suspicion or confirmation of the fraud.
+6.5 The preliminary enquiry will be completed as soon as possible, with the outcome communicated in writing to the Chief Executive and Director of Corporate Support Services.

-Internal audit will be consulted for advice and assistance on matters relating to internal controls, if necessary.
+Internal audit will be consulted for advice and assistance on matters relating to internal controls, where necessary.

 7. Liaison with the Police Service of Northern Ireland